mrjd26/andruino_project/README.md

 This application is a Python/Django web application running on Google App Engine

 *Home server w/ port forwarded router
 A python script ( utilizing the socket and thread imports ) acts as a home server running on an Ubuntu OS.
-Port forwarding is necessary and reservation of DHCP for the Ubuntu OS device */ Don't buy a router from D-Link ;) /*
+Port forwarding is necessary and reservation of DHCP for the Ubuntu OS device.
+Don't buy a router from D-Link ;) !

 *Arduino Sketch for microcontroller
 The arduino sketch is the logic that is uploaded to the volatile memory on the Arduino microcontroller board